isabellachen/SmartHotel360-Registration/Deploy/k8s/docs/tutorial.md

 If you've previously installed the aks-preview extension, install any available updates using the az extension update ```--name aks-preview``` command.

 ### Register Windows preview feature
 To create an AKS cluster that can use multiple node pools and run Windows Server containers, first enable the WindowsPreview feature flags on your subscription.
-The WindowsPreview feature also uses multi-node pool clusters and virtual machine scale set to manage the deployment and configuration of the Kubernetes nodes.
-Register the WindowsPreview feature flag using the az feature register command as shown in the following example:
+The WindowsPreview feature also uses multi-node pool clusters and virtual machine scale.
+These are set to manage the deployment and configuration of the Kubernetes nodes.
+Register the WindowsPreview feature flag using the az feature register command, as shown in the following example:

 ```az feature register --name WindowsPreview --namespace Microsoft.ContainerService ```